tracel-ai/burn/burn-book/src/building-blocks/autodiff.md

    ...
 ```

-With Burn, you don't need to wrap the backend with the `ADBackendDecorator` for inference, and you
+With Burn, you don't need to wrap the backend with the `Autodiff` for inference, and you
 can call `inner()` to obtain the inner tensor, which is useful for validation.ß

 ```rust, ignore